 We’ve lost the House

-With all races called, the new chamber makeup will be 52-58, a net loss of 4 seats.
+With all races called, the new chamber makeup will be 52-58, a net loss of 4 seats that were narrowly won in 2022.

 Whether won or lost, every race TSP powered came within 10 percent of the vote.